Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

-In the case of a $(\gamma,2)$-self-concordant loss function such as in Examples \ref{ExaSC} and \ref{ExaLogistic} above, it may also be advantageous to begin Newton's method with a fixed stepsize $\eta$, then switch to pure Newton ($\eta = 1$) at an iteration $k$ for which $\lambda_{\min}^{-1/2} (\nabla^2 \Loss_n(\theta^{(k)})) \lambda(\theta^{(k)}) \le \frac{1}{16 \gamma}$.
-To preserve differential privacy, one may use private estimates of $\lambda(\theta^{(k)})$ and $\nabla^2 \Loss_n(\theta^{(k)})$.
-Since our method already employs private estimates of the gradient and Hessian at each iteration, privately computing the value of the Newton decrement and the minimal value of the Hessian come at no additional cost with respect to the privacy budget.
-Figure \ref{fig:damped_newton4} illustrates the two potential main benefits of implementing an adaptive damped noisy Newton algorithm relative to noisy gradient descent.
-Firstly, when the algorithms are initialized at a starting value lying outside the local strong convexity region, Newton's method converges linearly to this region.
-This is in stark contrast with noisy gradient descent, which can only approach the local strong convexity region at a very slow sub-linear rate.
-This slow rate of convergence is inherited from the slow sub-linear rate of convergence of gradient descent \emph{in the absence of strong convexity} \citep{bubeck2015,nesterov2018}.
-Secondly, once the noisy Newton iterates become sufficiently close to the global optimum, one can hope to detect this transition and obtain improved quadratic convergence rates by taking private pure Newton steps in successive iterations.
+In Figure \ref{fig:self_concordant_comparison}, we use noisy gradient descent and noisy damped Newton's method, together with the $(2/c,3)$-self-concordant Huber loss from Example \ref{ExaSC}, and choose an initialization far from the true parameter value ($\beta^{(0)} = 0$ vs.\ the true $\beta=(10,-11,9,-11)^{T}$) in the linear model of Section~\ref{SecLinReg}.
+Figure \ref{fig:self_concordant_comparison} illustrates two benefits of implementing an adaptive damped noisy Newton algorithm relative to noisy gradient descent: First, when the algorithms are initialized outside the local strong convexity region, Newton's method converges linearly to this region.
+This is in stark contrast with noisy gradient descent, which can only approach the local strong convexity region at a sub-linear rate.
+This slow rate of convergence is inherited from the rate of convergence of gradient descent \emph{in the absence of strong convexity} \citep{bubeck2015,nesterov2018}.
+Second, once the noisy Newton iterates are close to the global optimum, one can hope to detect this transition and obtain improved quadratic convergence by taking private pure Newton steps.